abdulkerimcetinkaya/myPersonelWebsite/README.md

 # Basic Personel Website
-This is a Personel Websites
+This is a Basic Personel Websites
 ### Used Tecnologies
 - HTML
 - CSS